Videotaped Teaching Practice

 You should schedule your consultation sometime during your final semester in the program, preferably after completion of all other authentic teaching tasks, thus allowing it to serve as a capstone event.

 If you are teaching or serving as a Teaching Assistant, you should feel free to videotape your class.
-Be sure to have students sign the video release form, which is available on the right side of the page.
+Be sure to have students sign the video release form, which is available on the left side of the page (under "Related Links").

 If you have not and probably will not teach during your graduate career at Georgetown, we have listed below other teaching venues for you to arrange an audience.
 You are responsible for arranging your own session, including recruiting an audience and securing a location for your session.
 In such situations, however, you ought to nevertheless approach the experience as though you were teaching an actual class during a traditional semester.